 After determining the use you will be able to work out the best size for the shed.
 You don’t want it to be too small as you will find you will very quickly fill the space.
 A little larger than you think will ensure that you will enjoy the building more without being squashed as your demands grow over the years.

 Having said that, even in the ideal world, there are limitations due to the size of your garden.
 This can be a balancing act between the size shed you would like and the size shed which is practical.
 With this in mind, you can measure out the area to ensure that the shed will not shade the house or block out the light to your home.

 Ensure that the shed door is wide enough for all your items you want to put in there.
 Allow for the direction of the door swing to ensure the door does not catch on any obstacles.
 Ensure that opening windows, if fitted, can open fully or ensure you are happy with how far they will open.

 What I recommend is to fix some gutters on the rear of the shed so that rainwater does not drain down over the back walls.
-Marley offer a clip on gutter which is easy to add by just using clamps.
+Marley offers a clip on gutter which is easy to add by just using clamps.
 The traditional method of screwing brackets onto the shed wall is quite difficult if you are unable to get to the shed wall.
-Alternatively you could buy a shed which has been pressure treated (tanalised) and this will withstand the rain running over the wood.
-Normally the life span with out doing anything is 15-25 years, well worth the extra money.
+Alternatively, you could buy a shed which has been pressure treated (tanalised) and this will withstand the rain running over the wood.
+Normally the life span without doing anything is 15-25 years, well worth the extra money.

 Another important thing to consider is the different types of cladding (planks for the walls) which is available.
 Take a look at this page for information explaining the differences.